soumende1/Veh-Detection-And-Tracking/README.md

 ### 2.3 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Before training the SVM classfier, the features were extracted from the car and non car images using the
+Before training the SVM classfier, the features were extracted from the car and non car images using the function <code>extract_features</code>

-    function
-     extract_features

 It took 158.2 Seconds to extract HOG features, Using: 11 orientations 16 pixels per cell and 2 cells per block and the lenght of Feature vector length was 1188